Hoooooou-Jun/mqtt_simulator/README.md

 1. It is recommended to use it in a "PyCharm"
 2. you need python interpreter version 3.10 or higher
 3. you will access virtual environment as "venv"
-4. you will enter "pip install -r requirements.txt"
+4. you will enter "pip install -r requirements.txt" at the terminal within root directory

 Next, get start your program, you will see a prompt like this: